BreakTools/SmokeMachineMeffecMod/README.md

 Smoke machines are pretty cool.
 Smoke machines you can wirelessly control are even cooler, but they're also way more expensive.
 So instead of spending a lot of money on one I decided to spend a lot of time on modding the dirt cheap smoke machine I already own!
 Sharing my code and files online in case someone else has interest in doing something similar :)

 I've got a BeamZ S500 smoke machine which can be triggered by a button that's on a control unit.
-Luckily for us the pins on that button stick out massively on the other sides, so soldering some wires to it is super easy:
+Luckily for us the pins on that button stick out massively on the other side, so soldering some wires to it is super easy:

 ![smokemachine](https://github.com/user-attachments/assets/b76ad1ca-e51b-4261-9ecb-4a23feef477f)